IObundle/iob-soc/README.md

 ### Set up the remote FPGA toolchain and board servers

-Using the CYCLONEV-GT-DK board as an example, note that in `hardware/fpga/quartus/CYCLONEV-GT-DK/Makefile,` the variable for the FPGA tool server logical name, `FPGA_SERVER,` is set to `QUARTUS_SERVER,` and the variable for the user name, `FPGA_USER`, is set to `QUARTUS_USER`; the variable for the board server, `BOARD_SERVER,` is set to `CYC5_SERVER`, and
+Using the cyclonev_gt_dk board as an example, note that in `hardware/fpga/quartus/cyclonev_gt_dk/Makefile,` the variable for the FPGA tool server logical name, `FPGA_SERVER,` is set to `QUARTUS_SERVER,` and the variable for the user name, `FPGA_USER`, is set to `QUARTUS_USER`; the variable for the board server, `BOARD_SERVER,` is set to `CYC5_SERVER`, and